sideroad/scaffolding/README.md

 ##Advanced

 ###Offcourse!
 Generally, project involved many developers
-1.Prepare .default.scaffolding.json
+1. Prepare .default.scaffolding.json
 ```js
 {
   "author": "sideroad"
 }
 ```
-2.You can override the default setting!
+2. You can override the default setting!

 ###Use your favorite name for json
 ```sh